-DAY 2 – 5: For the next 6 days each day will include a brief about our locations as well instruction on photo techniques.
-We’ll visit scouted locations, which will vary depending on the light and weather.
+DAY 2 – 5: Over the next 6-days each day will include a brief about our locations as well instruction on photo techniques.
+We’ll visit pre-scouted locations, which will vary depending on the light and weather.
 Rain or shine Cordova offers incredible landscape, history and wildlife photo opportunities not seen by many.

 DAY 6: After breakfast we’ll load the Sprinter and make our way to the Ferry and travel through Prince William Sound to Whittier.
 Along the way back to Anchorage, we’ll have time to photograph in Portage Valley and along the Turnagain Arm.
 In Anchorage we’ll say good by for now as we all part ways with friendships made and memories captured.

 This photo adventure is prime for both intermediate to advanced photographers.
 You should at least understand basic composition, fluent with your menu systems and manual settings, we can help from there.
 Primary focus of the workshop will cover basics of location scouting, advanced composition, and Adobe Lightroom techniques.
 Prince William Sound region brings varied weather, there is always a secondary focus planned should weather or wildlife not cooperate.